The Story of Princess Zeineb and King Leopard: Sources

 The tale was published by abbot and preacher Jean-Paul Bignon in the work Les Aventures d'Abdalla, fils d'Hanif, tome 2.
-The tale was translated as The History of Princess Zeineb and the King Leopard by Henry Weber.
+The tale was translated into English as The History of Princess Zeineb and the King Leopard by Henry Weber, and as Princess Zeineb and King Leopard by Jack Zipes.

 Summary

 Princess Zeineb narrates her tale in first person: she is the youngest of six daughters of King Batoche, who rules the eastern part of the Isle of Gilolo.
 One day, her father finds a palace in a part of the island.
 He enter, but a voice forbids him, threatening to kill him unless he delivers one of his daughters.
 The king returns to tell his daughters about the event, and they see a leopard with a ferocious glare in his eyes.
 That same day, the leopard appears at court; every daughter tries to gather some courage to offer herself to the leopard, but only Zeineb decides to bear the burden of her father's decision.

 Zeineb goes to the leopard's palace and admires the extravagance.
 She is served by nymphs and the leopard is no animal, but shows great wisdom and respect for Zeineb.
 And so they live together in the palace.
 However, ten months into their domestic arrangement, Zeineb begins to suspect that the leopard may be more than he seems.
 One night, she notices that there is someone in bed with her, and the leopard skin is strewn about on the floor.
 Zeineb decides to tear the animal skin to pieces and goes back to bed.

 Her mysterious bedmate wakes up the next day and despairs at the torn leopard fur.
 He reveals he is a king, enchanted by an evil magician.
 Zeineb tries to explain herself.
 The leopard begins to calm down and teaches her a magical spell to command people.
 Then, the princess notices that the palace and everything has disappeared.
 She finds some of her previous clothes, now in tatters, puts them on and decides to beg for food and work in the world.
 She meets a Mussulman trader who is travelling to Borneo, and embarks on his ship.